The Shore - Review

 TL;DR (Conclusion)

 Despite there being some cool moments and designs in The Shore that I really liked, I cannot recommend it to even the most enthusiastic H.P.
 Lovecraft fan.
 In many ways, The Shore is like a haunted house ride that is going through all of Lovecraft’s ‘greatest hits’ as you wander the area.
-Unfortunately, its also like a ride that falls off the tracks and dumps you into a hall of mirrors, forcing you to wander for hours as you bump into walls you didn’t realize were there.
-There are some really cool things about The Shore that it does right to make you feel like you’re in a Lovecraft story, but they are quickly overshadowed by the miserable experience of playing the game.
+Unfortunately, it’s also like a ride that falls off the tracks and dumps you into a hall of mirrors, forcing you to wander for hours as you bump into walls you didn’t realize were there.
+There are some really cool things about The Shore that do right to make you feel like you’re in a Lovecraft story, but they are quickly overshadowed by the miserable experience of playing the game.